How To Self-Publish A Hardcover Book To Sell On Amazon

 Can you self-publish a hardcover book?
 Yes, you can.

-You will need to use another self-publishing service to produce your book.
-But you will be able to sell your book on Amazon and have it linked to your other versions.
+Then you can sell your hardcover on Amazon and have it linked to your other versions.

 However, it is not a simple process like self-publishing ebooks and print-on-demand paperbacks.
 For a lot of authors, it’s not going to be worth all the bother and expense.